stephenslab/gtexresults/README.md

 data-set to demonstrate the pre-processing step.
 We have also developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) that includes all software components necessary to run the analyses.
-Docker can run on most popular operating systems (Mac, Windows and Linux) so long as you have administrator access.
+Docker can run on most popular operating systems (Mac, Windows and Linux).
 It also runs on cloud computing services such as Amazon Web Services and Microsoft Azure.
 If you have not used Docker before, you might want to read [this](https://docs.docker.com/engine/docker-overview) to learn the